-Discriminatory and retaliatory action against whistle blower; remedies.
-Provides that no employer may discharge, threaten, or otherwise discriminate or retaliate against a whistle blower, in whole or in part, because the whistle blower is requested or subpoenaed by an appropriate authority to participate in an investigation, hearing, or inquiry by an appropriate authority or in a court action.
-The bill also provides that any whistle blower may bring a civil action for prohibited actions against him in the circuit court of the jurisdiction where the whistle blower is employed.
-The bill provides that in a proceeding commenced against any employer for unlawful retaliation against a whistleblower, the court, if it finds that a violation was willfully and knowingly made, may impose upon such employer that is a party to the action, whether a writ of mandamus or injunctive relief is awarded or not, a civil penalty of not less than \$500 nor more than \$2,500, which amount shall be paid into the Fraud and Abuse Whistle Blower Reward Fund.
-The bill also provides that the court may order remedies, including reinstatement to the same position or, if the position is filled, to an equivalent position; back pay; full reinstatement of fringe benefits and seniority rights; or any combination of such remedies.
-The bill also provides that the whistle blower may be entitled to recover reasonable attorney fees and costs.
-The bill also imposes a three-year statute of limitations for such actions.
-02/11/14 House: Read third time and passed House (67-Y 32-N) 02/12/14 Senate: Referred to Committee on General Laws and Technology Notes: City position: oppose HB 736 Concealed handgun permits, lifetime; Department of State Police to issue, penalty.
-Patrons: Lingamfelter, Wilt, Fariss and Poindexter Summary as introduced: Lifetime concealed handgun permits; Department of State Police to issue; penalty.
+Fraud and Abuse Whistle Blower Protection Act; discriminatory and retaliatory action against whistle blower; remedies.
+Provides that a whistle blower may bring a civil action for violation of discriminatory and retaliatory action provisions of the Fraud and Abuse Whistle Blower Protection Act.
+The bill provides that in a proceeding commenced against any employer, if the court finds that a violation was willfully and knowingly made, it shall impose on the officer, employee, or member in his individual capacity a civil penalty of not less than \$500 nor more than \$2,500.
+The bill also establishes a three-year statute of limitations and authorizes the court to order other appropriate remedies.
+01/07/14 House: Referred to Committee for Courts of Justice 01/10/14 House: Assigned Courts sub: Civil 02/03/14 House: Subcommittee recommends reporting with amendment(s) (5-Y 4-N) Notes: City position: oppose HB 736 Concealed handgun permits, lifetime; Department of State Police to issue, penalty.
+Patrons: Lingamfelter, Wilt, Fariss and Poindexter Summary as introduced:

+Lifetime concealed handgun permits; Department of State Police to issue; penalty.
 Provides for the issuance of concealed handgun permits that do not expire to Virginia residents upon payment of a one-time fee of \$100, except that the fee for a person currently holding an unexpired permit is \$50.
-Currently, the fee for issuing such permits is \$50, and the permits must be renewed every five years with an additional \$50 fee charged each time.
-Such lifetime permits will include a photograph of the permittee.
-The bill also centralizes the issuance of concealed handgun permits with the Department of State Police.
-The bill also requires the Department of State Police to conduct periodic background checks during the lifetime of any permit issued in the Commonwealth.
-The bill has a delayed effective date of January 1, 2015.
-02/07/14 House: Continued to 2015 in Militia, Police and Public Safety Notes: City position: oppose HB 772 Real property tax liens; assignment to third party.
-Patron: Habeeb Summary as introduced:
+The bill also centralizes the issuance of concealed handgun permits with the Department of State Police, instead of current law which provides that the circuit court clerk for the jurisdiction where the applicant resides issues such permits.
+02/06/14 House: Subcommittee recommends continuing to 2015

+Notes: City position: oppose

+HB 772 Real property tax liens; assignment to third party.

+Patron: Habeeb

+Summary as introduced:

 Real property tax liens.
 Provides that if a taxpayer agrees, a third party who pays the delinquent taxes due on the taxpayer's real property may be assigned the tax lien on the property.
-02/12/14 House: Left in Finance Notes: City position: oppose HB 778 School boards; administration of student surveys and questionnaires.
+01/07/14 House: Referred to Committee on Finance 01/28/14 House: Assigned Finance sub: Subcommittee #1 01/29/14 House: Subcommittee recommends passing by indefinitely Notes: City position: oppose HB 778 School boards; administration of student surveys and questionnaires.
 Patron: Wilt Summary as introduced:

 School boards; administration of student surveys and questionnaires.
-Prohibits school boards from administering surveys and questionnaires requesting of students (i) sexual information, (ii) mental health information, (iii) medical information, (iv) information on student health risk behaviors, (v) information on controlled substance use, or (vi) other information that the school board deems to be sensitive in nature without written, informed parental consent for the student's participation.
-02/12/14 House: Left in Education Notes: City position: oppose HB 780 Temporary Assistance for Needy Families (TANF) Program; distribution of benefits.
+Prohibits school boards from administering surveys and questionnaires requesting of students medical, mental health, sexual, substance abuse, or similar information without parental consent.
+01/07/14 House: Referred to Committee on Education 01/17/14 House: Assigned Education sub: Elementary and Secondary Education Notes: City position: oppose HB 780 Temporary Assistance for Needy Families (TANF) Program; distribution of benefits.
 Patrons: Wilt and Bell, Robert B.